-- Different hardware (default) is used when reports are coming from different physical machines, and no hardware resources are shared in these reports.
-This mode is used by default, and can be additionally signalled by specifying different NSYS\HW\ID values. - Different systems, same hardware is used when reports are collected on different virtual machines (VMs) or containers on the same physical machine.
-To activate this mode, specify the same value of NSYS\HW\ID when collecting the reports. - Same system is used when reports are collected within the same operating system (or container) environment.
+- ▶ Different hardware is used when reports are coming from different physical machines, and no hardware resources are shared in these reports.
+This mode is used when neither NSYS_HW_ID or NSYS_SYSTEM_ID is set and target hostnames are different or absent, and can be additionally signalled by specifying different NSYS HW ID values. - ▶ Different systems, same hardware is used when reports are collected on different virtual machines (VMs) or containers on the same physical machine.
+To activate this mode, specify the same value of NSYS_HW_ID when collecting the reports. - Same system is used when reports are collected within the same operating system (or container) environment.
 In this mode a process identifier (PID) 100 will refer to the same process in both reports.
-To activate this mode, specify the same value of NSYS\SYSTEM\ID when collecting the reports.
+To manually activate this mode, specify the same value of NSYS_SYSTEM_ID when collecting the reports.
+This mode is automatically selected when target hostnames are the same and neither NSYS HW ID or NSYS SYSTEM ID is provided.